-Anakeesta is one of Gatlinburg’s best family attractions and is a must do for your Tennessee family vacation.
+Anakeesta Gatlinburg is one of the best family attractions and is a must do for your Tennessee family vacation.
 Today we are sharing our tips for spending the day with your family at Anakeesta Gatlinburg.

 Thank you Anakeesta for hosting us during our visit.
 Anakeesta provided complimentary tickets for our visit.
 As always all opinions are honest and my own.

 Anakeesta is a family friendly Gatlinburg attraction at the top of the mountain.
 They offer family fun activities, zipline course, shopping, and eating.
 There is so much to do and the views are incredible.

 I knew before we even arrived at Anakeesta that it was going to be a stunning place.
 As we parked our car we noticed the chair lift and chondola rising up the mountain.
 Update: This is the only way up the mountain to the attractions, until the new passenger trucks starts in late summer 2019.

 You can easily visit for a few hours walking around enjoying everything they have to offer or sitting on a rocking chair soaking in the scenery.

 Anakeesta was made with families in mind and wants to be a place where families of all ages can come together and enjoy time together.

 - Arrive early.
 It can get hot during the summer months!